Olympia, Greece

 Another location that has a special interest to both ancients and moderns is the stadium.
 It is basically a field with start and end lines marked off by transverse curbing.
 The athletes entered under an archway of a vaulted corridor at the start.
 Spectators sat mainly on the field's sloping flanks.
 The length of this field became the standard stadion, an ancient Greek unit of distance, which appears in all the geographers.
 The stadium has been resurrected for Olympic use with no intentional alteration of the ancient topography.
-Transient stands are easily thrown up and removed.
+Temporary stands are easily erected and dismantled.

-The first major games to have been played at the Olympia stadium were said to have first begun in the 720s.
-These prestigious ancient games took place during the festival of Zeus at Olympia.
+The first major games at the Olympia stadium were said to have taken place in the 720s BCE.
+These prestigious ancient games were held during the festival of Zeus.
 Olympia was a sanctuary, but it was within the independent state of Elis, and since the Eleans managed the games, there was sometimes bias.
 The famous Olympic truce only mandated safe passage for visitors and did not stop all wars in Greece or even at Olympia.

 The village services the adjacent archaeological site to the southeast.
 The Kladeos River forms the site's western border.
 Visitors walk over the bridge to find themselves in front of the main gate.
-Full visitation is an extensive walking event.
-Some excavation is in progress there frequently.
-Moveable artifacts for the most part have found a home in one of the site's three museums.
+Visiting the full site requires extensive walking.
+Excavations are often in progress there.
+Moveable artifacts from the site are mostly housed in one of the site's three museums.